w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 If there is only one shadow, it is guaranteed to be an item or creature.
 If you see more than one shadow, however, it can be an item, a creature, or a mine.
 If you look at the image above, you can see the shadow on the right has spiked points coming out of it and it has a slightly clearer shape.
 This tells you it is the mine and you want to select the other shadow to catch.

 Move your tool to the shadow you want and click catch to pull something from the water.
 While fishing, you have one minute to fish before the catch will get away.
+Avoid running into or going over a mine, as if you do it will end the fishing game and damage any tools you are using.

-If you want to shorten the time between fishing, decrease the number of mines, or improve the shape of the shadows so you can see what you are catching, there are skills you can upgrade to help in <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishSkills" target="_blank">/fish skills</a>.
+If you want to shorten the time between fishing, decrease the number of mines, or improve the shape of the shadows so you can see what you are catching, there are skills you can upgrade to help in <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a>.

+When you see three shadows, it means that you've encountered a <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss creature</a>.
+Navigate around the two mines to the non-mine shadow to capture it.

 <br>

-### Locations {: #FishLocations}
+### <font color =b32d2d>Locations</font> {: #FishLocations}
 Each location has a different set of possible <a href="/Items/Fishing/Creatures" target="_blank">creatures</a> you can catch there, as well as a different group of <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishNPCs" target="_blank">NPCs</a> who like to visit it.
 There are also some locations that may be exclusive holiday spots that are only available for a limited time.

 To complete a location page in `/fish guide`, you must catch one of each creature possible at the location and meet each NPC possible at the location.
-In order to catch one of the <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss creatures</a>, you must first catch every other possible creature.
+In order to catch one of the <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss creatures</a>, you must first catch every other possible creature at the location.
+If a creature is ever moved to a new location, you must catch it at the new location to re-finish the location even if you've caught it before somewhere else.

 Traveling to a different location takes 60 minutes by default, but you can speed up the process by using gems to fast travel.